ShareitaGautam/iphone_sales_analytics/README.md

 The fact table is partitioned by:

 date_key

-Code location:
+Code Location
 student_project/gold/gold_loader.py
 Hive Tables in HDFS

-All tables are stored in Hive warehouse:
+All Hive tables are stored in:

 /data/hive/warehouse/iphone_analytics.db/

 This directory contains:

-bronze_tables
-silver_tables
-dimension_tables
-fact_sales
+Bronze tables

+Silver tables

+Dimension tables

+Fact table

-This proves the Medallion architecture is implemented.
+This confirms that the Medallion Architecture is implemented.

-Business Queries
+Example Business Queries

-Example analytics queries we ran in Hive.

 Revenue by Product
 SELECT p.product_name, SUM(f.total_amount) AS revenue
 FROM fact_sales f